 None of the issued and outstanding shares of the Corporation or any of its debentures are listed on any exchange.

-On May 6, 2020, the Corporation issued a 30-year medium term note debenture of \$75 million with an interest rate of 3.12 per cent.
+FBC did not issue long-term debt in 2021.
+On March 14, 2022, the Corporation issued 30-year medium term note debentures of \$100 million with an interest rate of 4.16 per cent